ZECTBynmo/leto/README.md

 # Leto - Projects from the hip

-Leto will help you automate tasks for starting new projects in any language, on any major platform.
-Stop doing redundant project bring-up work, and help us do the same!
+Leto is a general purpose text wrangler that can help automate tasks in any language, on any major platform.

+Do you find yourself writing the same code over and over?
+Do you waste time running search replace, looking up command line arguments, or otherwise doing non-dev work?
+Leto is built for you!
+Run complicated procedures in seconds, and automate away all your busy work.

 ### [Website] (http://leto.io)